-Located in the most central area, this emblematic square has traditionally painted buildings lining the three sides and a statue of King Jose positioned in the centre.
+Located in the most central area of Lisbon, this emblematic square has traditionally painted buildings lining the three sides, and a statue of King Jose positioned in the center.
 Don’t miss the views from Rua Augusta Arch which is located right in front of the square.

 LX factory is also known as the hipster miny city in Lisbon.
-It includes everything ; restaurants, cafes, bars, vintage shops,bakery and much more!
-It’s very close to the Belem area, so you can stop on your way to and from Belem.
+It includes everything; restaurants, cafes, bars, vintage shops, bakery and much more!
+It’s very close to the Belem area so that you can stop on your way to and from Belem.

 Alfama is my favorite neighborhood in Lisbon for a nice walk.
-It has colorful buildings with interesting tiles and patterns.
-Also, most people staying in Alfama are locals who spent their entire lives there so you get to experience this local vibe.
+It has colorful buildings with attractive tiles and patterns.
+Also, most people staying in Alfama are locals who spent their entire lives there, so you get to experience this local vibe.
 If you visit Alfama during Tuesday or Saturday, don’t miss out on the biggest flea market in Lisbon – Feira da Ladra

 Parque Eduardo VII

-A really beautiful park really close to Marques de Pombal.
-Stunning views of Lisbon and great place to take some stunning photos.
+A beautiful park which is close to Marques de Pombal.
+Stunning views of Lisbon and a great place to take some stunning photos.

 Lisbon is also home to the largest indoor aquarium in Europe that has over 450 species of fish, marine mammals and birds.
-You need at least several hours to explore the aquarium and don’t miss on the opportunity to visit tone of the most impressive aquariums in the world – you will surely like it.
+It would be best if you had at least several hours to explore the aquarium and don’t miss on the opportunity to visit tone of the most impressive aquariums in the world – you will surely like it.

 Food habits by locals

-- Portuguese people love to sit down to drink and eat, especially when they are accompanied by friends and family.
+- Portuguese people love to sit down to drink and eat, especially when friends and family accompany them.

 - Breakfast is usually no more than a bica ( espresso) with a sweet cake or croissant.

-- Lunch is the biggest and most important meal of the day whilst dinner is generally lighter
+- Lunch is the biggest and most important meal of the day while dinner is generally lighter.

 Food Scene in Lisbon

-A very important app which is used among the locals in Portugal, is zomato.
+An essential app which is used among the locals in Portugal is zomato.
 It has been a life savior during my stay in Portugal and most of the times has proved to be right.
 It shows you any restaurants around the area depending on your budget and any other preferences.